Raja-ragunanthan/Fightclub-management-system/README.md

 # Fightclub-management-system
 The plot is derived from the movie “Fight Club” where two bored men fed up with their mundane lives start an underground fight club and fight other men who participates.
-We developed the story further by introducing UFC kind of setup, allowing audience space, and betting.
+We developed the story further by introducing UFC kind of setup, allowing audience space and betting.